 Pitbull Lab Mix Temperament

-The American Pitbull Terrier hails from the English Pitbull Terrier.
-The latter was bred in the 19th century to be used in physically punishing ways, such as dogfighting.
+The American Pitbull Terrier hails from the English Pitbull Terrier, bred in the 19th century for dogfighting.

-In America, this tenacious and strong dog was bred with larger canines and was used as a farm dog, who was also called upon to aid in hunting large game.
+In America, this tenacious and strong dog was bred with larger canines and was used as a large game hunting farm dog.
 Today, the American Pitbull Terrier retains an alert and protective nature.
-He is known for his courage, determination, and loyalty, but also comes with a reputation for being a naturally aggressive breed.
+He is known for his courage, determination, loyalty, and a reputation for being a naturally aggressive breed.

 This is not entirely unfounded.
 Data from studies on bite statistics, clinic records, and experts’ opinions inform much of our understanding of canine aggression.
 And according to one source on dog bites, in 2016 there were 22 Pitbull dog bite fatalities in the US.